 What is SEO?

 SEO is the process of improving the ranking or visibility of your website for organic results.
-It does not refer to paid search and a well-optimized website should rank highly on the Search Engine Results Pages (SERPs) for target keywords.
-If your site isn’t optimized it's much harder to rank.
-There are, however, many sites that don't conform to the usual best practices and do just fine in search engine results, but these are exceptions.
+While SEO fits in the digital marketing category, it does not refer to paid search or Cost-per-click advertising.
+A well-optimized website that delivers the best answers to users will rank highly on the Search Engine Results Pages (SERPs).
+An unoptimized website might rank by accident but it's unlikely to have a lasting presence on the first page of Google.
+Some sites are not “search engine friendly” and do just fine in search engine rankings, but these are the exceptions.
 And who knows how long they will remain there?
-As more and more businesses apply better tactics for leads and traffic on their websites there’s always the possibility that the old guard will get knocked off the top spots.
+As more and more businesses apply better tactics to get leads and traffic on their websites, there’s always the possibility that the old guard will get knocked off the top spots.

 Google and the other search engines tweak their algorithms constantly and in some cases implement sweeping changes that destroy businesses.
-One change in Google’s algorithm could see your website fall off the front page.
+One change in Google’s algorithm could see your website fall off the front page and, in some cases, disappear from the search results.
 Understanding what to do next and acting fast are crucial elements in maintaining a strong presence on the internet.

 SEO is a $65 bn industry but it sometimes gets a bad reputation, partly because of shady practices by so-called SEO experts.
 Is SEO all just smoke and mirrors?
 It's true that there exists an entire sub-industry of snake-oil SEO sellers but just in any industry (e.g., auto-mechanic, stock brokerage, real estate) there are those that like to act as if they have the magic formula and then there are real professionals.